sumch76/SearchDev/src/readme.md

 - **`API LEVEL Validation`  is a process where  data is validated when it is send through an api before being stored to database**
   -  it ensures only correct,,complete and secured data is send to db
-  - it allows only the required fields and filter out the unnecesaary fields thst are injected by any attacks.
+  - it allows ony the required fields and filter out the unnecesaary fields thst are injected by any attacks.

 ```javascript
 app.patch("/user",async(req,res)=>